Anonymous said: How did you guys decide who got which room?

 You can ask me questions about snowboarding or other stuff here!

-Anonymous asked: hi annie! the leather jacket you're wearing in your most recent photos looks great on you! may i ask where you'd get it?
+Anonymous said: hi annie! the leather jacket you're wearing in your most recent photos looks great on you! may i ask where you'd get it?

 (Photo by Polite in Public)

-Anonymous asked: What kind of camera do you use to record your videos and what program do you use to edit them?
+Anonymous said: What kind of camera do you use to record your videos and what program do you use to edit them?

 Long answer: Since January of this year, I have used a Canon Powershot SD940 IS to shoot my photos and videos.
 I recommend this camera to everyone because it packs a lot into a very sleek, small package (and now it’s just under $200).
 It captures 720p HD video - we actually shot the first episode of Un(i)versity with it.
 The pocketable quality of this camera is amazing, here it is next to my phone.